 Any full-time student who is placed on probation for two consecutive semesters will be dismissed from full-time status.
-Dismissal will be noted on the student's permanent record.
+Dismissal will be noted on the student's transcript.

 Students who are dismissed for an insufficient cumulative average have the right to appeal if they feel an error has been made or other extenuating circumstances exist.
 Appeal for reinstatement is made in writing to the Executive Dean on the campus the student is attending.
 Appeals for reinstatement are considered by the campus Academic Appeals Board, which forwards recommendations to the Executive Dean.
+Should the Executive Dean grant the appeal, the student shall be reinstated with probationary status.